snooppr/snoop/README.en.md

 Snoop Project
 =============

-### Snoop Project One of the most promising OSINT tools to search for nicknames
+### Snoop Project is one of the most promising OSINT tools — search by nickname
 - [X] This is the most powerful software taking into account the CIS location.

 <img src="https://raw.githubusercontent.com/snooppr/snoop/master/images/EN__snoop.png" />